MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Occurrence-Property.md

 ---
 title: "Occurrence Property"
-description: Discusses the occurrence property which sets a value that specifies whether an attribute must occur in the data that is being imported or exported. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Discusses the Occurrence property which sets a value that specifies whether an attribute must occur in the data that is being imported or exported. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na